datacamp-content-public/courses-intro-to-python-beta/chapter3.md

 For this we will use a different data, data on characteristics of iris flowers from `seaborn` package. .

 The function we will need is `ttest_1samp` from `scipy.stats`.
-This is a two-sided test for the null hypothesis that the expected value (mean) of a sample of independent observations `a` is equal to the given population mean, popmean
+This is a two-sided test for the null hypothesis that the expected value (mean) of a sample of independent observations `a` is equal to the given population mean, `popmean`

 Except that now, instead of calculating the number of observations qualifying of the test by hand (which we did in case of z-test), we can pass the variable we want to test to the function `ttest_1samp`.

 `@instructions`
+- Perform the t-test of sepal width against population mean 3
+- What does the result you see imply?

 `@hint`